telerik/xaml-docs/controls/radcalendar/features/key-properties.md

 ## Setting the Current Display Date

-* __DisplayDate__: The property allows you to set the current visible date.
-This is date which will be displayed when you show the calendar.
+* __DisplayDate__: This property allows you to set the current visible date.
+This is the date which will be displayed when you show the calendar.

 #### __[XAML] Example 1: Setting DisplayDate__
 {{region radcalendar-keyproperties-0}}